zhihaoxu1325/RTLopt/README.md

 files/
 ```

-It adds 240 Verilog-oriented OpenCores candidates imported from the
+It also adds some Verilog-oriented OpenCores candidates imported from the
 `fabriziotappero/ip-cores` branch index.
 These candidates are provided as a
 backup and inspection set for building or extending benchmark releases.
 They are
 not all claimed to be manually validated final benchmark cases: some upstream